alex-654/workbook/book_summary/advanced_web_application_architecture(Matthias Noback)/1_decoupling_from_infrastructure/4 Application services.md

 ### 4.2 Designing a use case to be reusable

 To make a use case reusable we should find a common ground that allows different types of clients to invoke the same use case.
-If you start with an existing controller like the one we are working on right now, you should look for the things that tie the code to specific infrastructure and then decouple it from these elements.
+You should look for the things that tie the code to specific infrastructure and then decouple it from these elements.
 For instance, the code currently relies on a Request object, which makes it only useful in a web context, and the same